 - Can I collaborate with someone?
 If so, how is the allocation of stipends decided?

-The Distance Education courses at IU South Bend that are funded by the Center for Distance Education (CDE) are usually courses that have high demand, high enrollment, general education, core courses, or elective courses.
+The Online Education courses at IU South Bend that are funded by the Center for Online Education are usually courses that have high demand, high enrollment, general education, core courses, or elective courses.
 The course development grant proposals are reviewed by the Distance Education Review Committee.
 Spring 2008 marked the offering of three inaugural courses under the Distance Education Initiative.

-Distance Education courses at IU South Bend are offered completely online, distance, or hybrid using several synchronous and asynchronous computer-based delivery systems.
-Faculty members may offer their courses using a combination of the following systems: a) IU's open source course management system, Oncourse CL, b) audio recordings of Powerpoint presentations using Camtasia software program, c) podcasts and/or vodcasts, d) video streaming, and e) Adobe Connect.
+Online Education courses at IU South Bend are offered completely online, distance, or hybrid using several synchronous and asynchronous computer-based delivery systems.
+Faculty members may offer their courses using a combination of the following systems: a) IU's course management system Canvas, b) audio recordings of Powerpoint presentations, c) podcasts and/or vodcasts, d) video streaming, and e) Adobe Connect.

-Each semester, faculty are encourages to apply for funding to develop as DE course and more information can be found at https://www.iusb.edu/distance-learning/for-faculty/grants.php Faculty members are encouraged to discuss their plans with their department chairs.
-A stipend is awarded to faculty members who will then work closely with a CDE staff.
-The CDE will be offering Q&A sessions to coincide with the proposal submission deadline.
-For additional information, interested parties may request a meeting with the CDE Director or Distance Education & Technology Specialist listed in https://www.iusb.edu/distance-learning/contact.php
+Each semester, faculty are encourages to apply for funding to develop an online course and more information can be found at https://www.iusb.edu/distance-learning/for-faculty/grants.php Faculty members are encouraged to discuss their plans with their department chairs.
+A stipend is awarded to faculty members who will then work closely with a Center for Online Education staff.
+The Center for Online Education will be offering Q&A sessions to coincide with the proposal submission deadline.
+For additional information, interested parties may request a meeting with the Center for Online Education Director or Online Education & Technology Specialist listed in https://www.iusb.edu/distance-learning/contact.php

 The amount of time needed to develop an online course is similar to the development of any 3 credit course.
 If it is a course that you already teach, most of what you need is already prepared.
 The only additional component is actually deciding how to use your material in an online format.
 We have support available to help you adapt the course content to online delivery.
 This is a great opportunity to learn new computer skills with personal instruction.

-Yes, you can use this money to revise an existing DE course as long as a substantial revision of the existing DE course is being requested with the support of this grant.
+Yes, you can use this money to revise an existing online course as long as a substantial revision of the existing online course is being requested with the support of this grant.

-Distance education may fit some course content and teaching styles more smoothly than others.
-Distance education may be more challenging for highly interactive, hands-on teaching and learning, such as in science labs in contrast to traditional lectures.
-However, distance education has been applied in creative ways to conduct, for example, online testing and group discussions.
-We encourage you to find out how others (by contacting one of the peer mentors) within your discipline or across the university are applying distance learning in their teaching.
-You may also want to discuss your pedagogy and practice with the CDE staff.
+Online education may fit some course content and teaching styles more smoothly than others.
+Online education may be more challenging for highly interactive, hands-on teaching and learning, such as in science labs in contrast to traditional lectures.
+However, online education has been applied in creative ways to conduct, for example, online testing and group discussions.
+We encourage you to find out how others (by contacting one of the peer mentors) within your discipline or across the university are applying online education in their teaching.
+You may also want to discuss your pedagogy and practice with the Center for Online Education staff.

-Staff from Information Technologies (IT), Instructional Media Servies (IMS), and Center for Distance Education (CDE) provide various kinds of support.
-CDE staff offers both pedagogical and technological support to faculty awardees and works closely with IT and IMS.
+Staff from Information Technologies (IT), Instructional Media Servies (IMS), and Center for Online Education provide various kinds of support.
+Center staff offer both pedagogical and technological support to faculty awardees and works closely with IT and IMS.
 The faculty workroom in NS 235 has some of the latest hardware and software (such as Camtasia) that allows a faculty member to record their voices with their Powerpoint presentations.
-These recordings can be uploaded as a resource within Oncourse CL.
-CDE staff will help faculty design their courses using several technological tools, including the different features of Oncourse CL, and develop other web-based materials.
+These recordings can be uploaded as a resource within Canvas.
+Center staff will help faculty design their courses using several technological tools, including the different features of Canvas, and develop other web-based materials.
 IMS has digital cameras and camcorders available.
 IMS assists in the recording of podcasts and vodcasts, and other kinds of video and audio recordings.
 IT assists with streaming video presentations produced by faculty through IMS or acquired with permission from publishers.
-Faculty can also get an account to use Adobe Connect to hold synchronous online classes, with the capability to archive these classes for later viewing by students who were either absent from class or seek a review.
+Faculty can also use Adobe Connect to hold synchronous online classes, with the capability to archive these classes for later viewing by students who were either absent from class or seek a review.
 Other emerging technologies are under review.
 See https://www.iusb.edu/distance-learning/for-faculty/resources.php

 Stipends have been established to support the development of new courses.
 The intent of the financial incentive is to motivate the development and implementation of new courses for our distance learning offerings.
 Therefore, those who are developing new courses, or who are significantly revising existing courses (to reach more students, to explore new or emerging technologies, or to significantly revise the pedagogical approach) should consider how this funding might support their work.
-Please see CDE Grants
+Please see Center for Online Education Grants

 Similar to any salary paid to faculty, stipends are processed as direct deposits.
-In this case, the award is made in two installments: half as the development effort begins, and half by the time the course is offered.
+In this case, the award is made in two installments: half after you've completed the development seminar, and half two weeks into the semester that the course is offered.
 Alternatively, faculty members receiving a stipend may request a departmental budget account be established to hold the funding.
 If this approach is chosen, the entire amount is added to the account when it is established.
 The account must be kept separate from other departmental accounts, and the funding must be used expressly for development and implementation of the distance learning course for which the award was made.

 As stated above, the funds cannot be added to an account established for another purpose.
-It is expected that these funds will be dedicated to developing the distance learning course.
+It is expected that these funds will be dedicated to developing the online course.